rooftopcms/rooftop-cms/README.md

 * A ruby gem to send webhook messages to your configured endpoint

+### Client libraries
+These are a work-in-progress.
+We want to build an ecosystem of open client libraries for many languages.
+At the moment we're working on:

+* `rooftop_model`: a Ruby client gem for the Rooftop API, following a similar approach to ActiveRecord
+* `rooftop_rails`: building on `rooftop_model` and providing Rails-specific features
+* `rooftop-laravel`: an eloquent-like library for interacting with Rooftop from Laravel.

+Of course Rooftop exposes a sensible REST API to access your data, so there's no reason why you can't use any REST library which is capable of adding a couple of custom headers.
+FORTRAN anyone?

 ## What's the licence for Rooftop?
 This project is MIT licenced (see the LICENCE file in this repo), so if you want to host it yourself, you can.